-Inhalation: If mists, sprays or fumes of this material are inhaled, remove victim to fresh air.
+INHALATION: If mists, sprays or fumes of this material are inhaled, remove victim to fresh air.
 If necessary, use artificial respiration to support vital functions.

-Skin Exposure: If the material contaminates the skin, immediately begin decontamination with running water.
+SKIN EXPOSURE: If the material contaminates the skin, immediately begin decontamination with running water.
 Minimum flushing is for 20 minutes.
 Do not interrupt flushing.
 Remove exposed or contaminated clothing, taking care not to contaminate eyes.
 Victim must seek immediate medical attention.

-Eye Exposure: If this product enters the eyes, open victim's eyes while under gently running water.
+EYE EXPOSURE: If this product enters the eyes, open victim's eyes while under gently running water.
 Use sufficient force to open eyelids.
 Have victim "roll" eyes.
 Minimum flushing is for 20 minutes.
 Do not interrupt flushing.

-Ingestion: If this material is swallowed, CALL PHYSICIAN OR POISON CONTROL CENTER FOR MOST CURRENT INFORMATION.
+INGESTION: If this material is swallowed, CALL PHYSICIAN OR POISON CONTROL CENTER FOR MOST CURRENT INFORMATION.
 DO NOT INDUCE VOMITING, unless directly by medical personnel.
 Have victim rinse mouth with water or give several cupfuls of water, if conscious.
 Never induce vomiting or give diluents (milk or water) to someone who is unconscious, having convulsions, or unable to swallow.
 If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain an open airway and prevent aspiration.

-MEDICAL CONDITIONS AGGRAVATED BY EXPOSURE: Acute or chronic respiratory conditions, liver, intestinal, heart, kidney and blood system conditions or skin problems may be aggravated by overexposure to this product.
+MEDICAL CONDITIONS AGGRAVATED BY EXPOSURE: Acute or chronic respiratory conditions, skin and central nervous system conditions or skin problems may be aggravated by overexposure to this product.

 INDICATION OF IMMEDIATE MEDICAL ATTENTION AND SPECIAL TREATMENT IF NEEDED: Treat symptoms and eliminate overexposure.
-Be observant for pulmonary edema.
-The following describes treatment recommendations available for Toluene.